monsur/monsur.github.io/_posts/2025-08-03-the-old-timers-who-built-the.md

 ---
-title: "The old timers who built the early web are coding"
+title: "The old timers who built the early web are coding with AI like it's 1995."
 author: "Monsur"
 author_handle: "monsur.hossa.in"
 date: 2025-08-03 14:56:39 +0000